I adopt a belt and braces approach to everything.

 - Don’t go on holiday?

-If you are interested in attending my editing tutorials, you’ll need to click here to sign up for my RedPen newsletter.
+To attend my editing tutorials, you’ll first need to click here to sign up for my RedPen newsletter.
 Be quick about it, because I scheduled 10 Red Pen Launch webinars to kick off 2016 – two of them are already full – and they start TOMORROW.
 There won’t be another launch until June/July at the earliest.
 For details of the full programme, click here.